Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Main results

 \subsubsection{Overlapping RBMC}

-Approximating the variance term in Algorithm \eqref{alg:var:2} via sampling introduces a Monte Carlo error.
-The uncertainty in $\vect{u}_S$ propagates to the rest of the partition $A_j$ as well.
-The error can be decreased by increasing the number of samples of $\vect{u}_S$.
+Approximating the variance term in Algorithm \ref{alg:var:2} via sampling introduces a Monte Carlo error.
+The uncertainty in $\vect{x}_{S}^{}$ propagates to the rest of the partition $\Omega_p$ as well.
+The error can be decreased by increasing the number of samples of $\vect{x}_{S}^{}$.
 Alternatively, it can also be reduced by pushing the separator outwards, which was also done in \citet{siden2018efficient}.
-Doing this lessens the dependency of the interior parts of $A_j$ from $S$, since the correlation has to travel further.
+Doing this lessens the dependency of the interior parts of $\Omega_p$ from $S$, since the correlation has to travel further.
 The similar idea has been used to absorb the effects from the boundary for the SPDE approach on compact domains \citep{lindgren2011explicit}.

 The idea can be better explained on a simpler one-dimensional example.
 Consider a stationary auto-regressive AR(1) process $x_i=\phi x_{i-1}+\epsilon_i$ for $i=1,\dots,99$ with $\phi=0.95$.
-Let $\vect{x}_{A_1}=(x_1,\dots,x_{49})$, $\vect{x}_{A_2}=(x_{51},\dots,x_{99})$ and $\vect{x}_S=(x_{50})$ be disjoint partitions obtained in Algorithm \eqref{alg:var:2}.
-Now we define two overlapping partitions $\vect{x}_{B_1}=(x_{1},\dots,x_{59})$ and $\vect{x}_{B_2}=(x_{41},\dots,x_{99})$, created by extending the partitions by 10 lags.
+Let $\vect{x}_{\Omega_1}=(x_1,\dots,x_{49})$, $\vect{x}_{\Omega_2}=(x_{51},\dots,x_{99})$ and $\vect{x}_S=(x_{50})$ be disjoint partitions obtained in Algorithm \ref{alg:var:2}.
+Now we define two overlapping partitions $\vect{x}_{\Omega_1^*}=(x_{1},\dots,x_{59})$ and $\vect{x}_{\Omega_2^*}=(x_{41},\dots,x_{99})$, created by extending the partitions by $n_l=10$ lags.
 The corresponding separators are $\vect{x}_{S_1}=(x_{60})$ and $\vect{x}_{S_2}=(x_{40})$.
 For both partitioning schemes we can compute the RBMC estimates of marginal variances and the relative root mean square errors (RMSE).
-The RMSE of MC and RBMC estimators are $\sqrt{2/K}$ and $\phi^{2l}\sqrt{2/K}$, for a sample size $K$ and a distance $l$ from the separator.
+The RMSE of MC and RBMC estimators are $\sqrt{2/n_k}$ and $\phi^{2n_l}\sqrt{2/n_k}$, for a sample size $n_k$ and a distance $n_l$ from the separator.

-First, we plot the error for non-overlapping partitions on the left of Figure \eqref{fig:var:4}.
+First, we plot the error for non-overlapping partitions on the left of Figure \ref{fig:var:4}.
 We can clearly see the error decaying as we move away from the separating set, with the highest error being equal to the MC error exactly at the separator.
-Then we shift the respective separators by 10 lags in opposite directions and get the second graph in Figure \eqref{fig:var:4}.
+Then we shift the respective separators by 10 lags in opposite directions and get the second graph in Figure \ref{fig:var:4}.
 Here we can restrict the variance estimates to match the original partitioning scheme, and discard the values that were on intervals overlapping with the exterior (dashed lines).
 We will call this estimator the overlapping RBMC.
+A two-dimensional example is shown in Figure \ref{fig:var:3}.